 Master of Nuclear Engineering

 The Master of Nuclear Engineering (MNE) is designed for students with an undergraduate degree in an engineering discipline or the applied sciences who wish to pursue a graduate degree in nuclear engineering.
 The strengths of the NC State program include its first-in-the-nation university nuclear reactor program along with research in fission, fusion, radiation physics and applications.
-Please visit the department web site for current admission requirements and curriculum information.

 (What will I learn?)